-- Anonymous job applications have the potential to reduce discrimination only when discrimination is high. - Anonymous job applications may simply postpone discrimination to later in the hiring process. - Blind recruiting may foil other positive measures to promote more diversity and can limit the scope for affirmative action. - Suboptimal implementation of anonymous job application procedures can be costly, timeconsuming, labor-intensive, and error-prone. - Context-specific information may be interpreted disadvantageously if the candidate's identity is unknown.
+- Anonymous job applications have the potential to reduce discrimination only when discrimination is high. - Anonymous job applications may simply postpone discrimination to later in the hiring process. - The full potential of anonymous job applications can be realized only if there are no broad structural differences between applicant groups. - Suboptimal implementation of anonymous job application procedures can be costly, timeconsuming, and error-prone. - Context-specific information may be interpreted disadvantageously if the candidate's identity is unknown.